homemadearcade/zero/todo/2_UPNEXT_UIUX.md

   Color name on bottom
   Tags
   for Relations - show the full Relation view in the preview - Only show event in the list?

-You shouldn’t be able to test your internet speed on someone else’s user page Also change it to an object so it dont get all fuxxed up. or maybe only keep X amount of the last. ( the last ten speed tests maybe? idk ).
-Last 20 is good